 Hotel: Sigiriya Village Hotel or similar

 Driving today into the hills, we visit first the beautiful Dambulla Cave Temples which house hundreds of Buddha statues, many carved out of the rock itself.
-Continuing on we stop at a spice plantation before finishing up at the old capital of Kandy where we’ll catch the evening ceremony at the Temple of the Sacred Tooth Relic.
-We will take a guided tour of Kandy city, enjoying free time for exploring or shopping (Kandy is famous for its gemstones and batik) before we take in a local dance performance.
-On day 11 we will get to experience the annual Kandy Esala Perahera, a historical procession held to pay homage to the Sacred Tooth Relic of Lord Buddha, which is housed at the Sri Dalada Maligawa Temple in Kandy.
+Continuing on we come to the old capital of Kandy where we’ll catch the evening ceremony at the Temple of the Sacred Tooth Relic and take in a traditional dance performance.
+We will take a guided tour of Kandy city, enjoying free time for exploring or shopping (Kandy is famous for its gemstones and batik) and visit the stunning 60 hectare botanical gardens.

 Hotel Suisse Hotel or similar

-We spend the day driving up further into the hills (with a short picturesque train ride en-route), through the tea plantations to Nuwara Eliya.
+We spend the day heading high into the hills (one one of the most picturesque train journeys in the world), through the tea plantations to Nuwara Eliya.
 Visiting a tea factory we also explore the colonial hill station and have a morning trek to ‘Worlds End’, with some of the best panoramic views in Sri Lanka.

 Hotel: St Andrews or similar